camdendotlol/kautharpersonalsite/README.md

 # Kauthar's Personal/Professional Website

-To be deployed on Neocities eventually.
+To be deployed eventually with GitHub Pages.